Skip to content

 sump pump troubleshooting

-6) The Backflow Preventer Isn’t Functioning Correctly – If the backflow preventer isn’t working properly, then the sump pumps won’t work properly.
-To correct this problem, you’ll need to install a new valve.
+The Backflow Preventer Isn’t Functioning Correctly – If the backflow preventer isn’t working properly, then it can compromise the effectiveness of your sump pump and put your basement at risk of flooding.

 • You will receive an alert via email and/or text message before your sump overflows.